denisetroglio/wich_letter_did_you_type/README.md

 ## Hi!
 I developed this mini project based on JavaScript (Events).

 ## How it works?
-You press some key and he computer knows wich one did you pressed.
+You press some key and the computer knows wich one did you pressed.